Coaching Conversations

 What does this mean for the coach then?

 Potentially these are new skills.
 Learning to step back and give the floor over to the person who may be their junior both in terms of status and experience.
-In reality as you learn or develop these skills you undertake transforming your leadership skills alongside helping others become more self aware, help them turn experiences into learning opportunities.
+In reality as you learn or develop these skills you undertake transforming your leadership skills alongside helping others become more self aware, help them turn experiences into learning opportunities and improve their motivation.

 I will look to review the coaching skills and behaviours now required and after that suggest a structure to the conversation that you might be able to adopt.